 Undervaluing Transactions – engaging in a transaction in which assets (i.e. – products or services) are transferred at a value far less than their market value.
 In other words, you can’t sell your entire inventory at half the market value and use this money to repay creditors.
 If the court finds you guilty of this they may reverse it by ordering you, or the recipients of the assets, to refund them into the possession of the insolvent company.

-Of course, there are various exceptions, defences, and time statutes that pertain to the aforementioned obligatory duties.
+Of course, there are various exceptions, defences, and time statutes that pertain to the aforementioned statutory duties.
 The best way to uphold your duties as a director during insolvency is to keep a thorough record of company transactions, and to consult with a professional Insolvency Practitioner regarding any matters you’re unsure of.